 The use of any device on the wheel to adjust the tyre pressure whilst on track is prohibited.
-The Technical Stewards and/or the official tyre supplier may perform random controls during the qualifying practices and races.
+The Technical Stewards and/or the official tyre supplier may perform random controls during the Practice, Qualifying 1 and 2 practices and races.

-2. The maximum number of rear tyres allowed to use during the qualifying practice are THREE (3).
+The maximum number of rear tyres allowed to use during the Practice, Qualifying 1 and 2 practice are THREE (3).
 Only the rear slick tyres need to be marked with a tyre sticker.